nnellans/terraform-guide/README.md

 - Files that contain Terraform code are officially called *configuration files*
 - They can be written in 2 different formats:
-  - native format which uses the `.tf` file extension
+  - The native format uses a `.tf` file extension
-  - alternate JSON format which uses the `.tf.json` file extension
+  - There is an alternate JSON format which uses a `.tf.json` file extension
 - This guide will only focus on the native format

 ## Root Module